bobsanjo/PRIV/ara_a2w_implementation_guide.md

 ### Example

 A user is reading articles in their favorite news app.
 They see an ad for cheap flights to Paris and excitedly click to book.
 The ad tech serving the ad in the news app registers the click source with the Android attribution reporting API.
-The user is taken to the advertiserís web page in Chrome where they are able to convert.
-The ad tech on the advertiserís site checks if the OS level API is available, and it is.
-The ad tech registers the conversion trigger by instructing Chrome to delegate the registration to the OS instead of registering it directly with Chromeís attribution reporting API.
+The user is taken to the advertiser‚Äôs web page in Chrome where they are able to convert.
+The ad tech on the advertiser‚Äôs site checks if the OS level API is available, and it is.
+The ad tech registers the conversion trigger by instructing Chrome to delegate the registration to the OS instead of registering it directly with Chrome‚Äôs attribution reporting API.
 The OS-level attribution reporting API is then able to match the app source and web trigger and send out the relevant reports.

 ### Workflow

 Following are further details on how to complete each step:

-1. The ad tech from the app registers a source with Androidís attribution reporting API with the following adjustments:
+1. The ad tech from the app registers a source with Android‚Äôs attribution reporting API with the following adjustments:
     - To register an app source that is expected to convert on a web site, the Attribution-Reporting-Register-Source response header should include a web destination (eTLD+1) instead of an app destination.

 ```